Halva Mousse is my own Halva Addiction Solution!

 - 2/3 cup pistachios, toasted 10 minutes in a 325 ºF oven and coarsely ground

-Stir the gelatin or agar into ½ cup of the milk in a small bowl, and set aside.
+Stir the gelatin or agar into ½ cup of the milk in a small bowl until perfectly smooth, and set aside.
 Bring the remaining cup of milk to just below boiling.
 Transfer to a food processor, with the gelatin mixture, and process about 30 seconds.
 Add all but last remaining ingredient.
 Process until perfectly smooth, a full minute.
 Fold in the nuts with a spoon.
 Pour into small cups and chill.
 Yields about 8-10 servings.